BabitMF/bmf/README.md

 - **Efficient data conversion:** BMF offers seamless data format conversions across popular frameworks (FFmpeg/Numpy/PyTorch/OpenCV/TensorRT), conversion between hardware devices (CPU/GPU), and color space and pixel format conversion.

+[**BMFLite**](./bmf_lite/README.md) is a client-side cross-platform, lightweight, more efficient client-side multimedia processing framework.
+So far, the BMFLite client-side algorithm is used in apps such as Douyin/Xigua, serving more than one billion users in live streaming/video playing/pictures/cloud games and other scenarios, and processing videos and pictures trillions of times every day.

 Dive deeper into BMF's capabilities on our [website](https://babitmf.github.io/) for more details.

 ## Quick Experience
-In this section, we will directly showcase the capabilities of the BMF framework around five dimensions: **Transcode**, **Edit**, **Meeting/Broadcaster**, **GPU acceleration**, and **AI Inference**.
+In this section, we will directly showcase the capabilities of the BMF framework around six dimensions: **Transcode**, **Edit**, **Meeting/Broadcaster**, **GPU acceleration**, **AI Inference**, and **client-side Framework**.
 For all the demos provided below, corresponding implementations and documentation are available on Google Colab, allowing you to experience them intuitively.

 ### Transcode
 This demo describes step-by-step how to use BMF to develop a transcoding program, including video transcoding, audio transcoding, and image transcoding.
 In it, you can familiarize yourself with how to use BMF and how to use FFmpeg-compatible options to achieve the capabilities you need.